 Aaah, North Korea.
 Plenty of mystery surrounds this hermetically closed-off country (also referred to as DPRK), which occasionally pops up in the international media.
-My curiosity got the best of me and I decided to travel to Pyongyang, capital of North Korea on a DPRK tour since I was already in the area at the time.
+My curiosity got the best of me and I decided to visit North Korea on a budget tour since I was already in the area at the time.
 I’ll save my opinions and travel stories for another article and focus on the practical side of things in this one.
-How can you travel to North Korea?
+How can you visit North Korea?

 First off I have to tell you that I don’t work for the tour agency mentioned in this article, nor have they approached me to write this article.
 I’m simply recommending them to you because it was the cheapest one I could find on the internet and, after taking the tour with them, I had an honestly positive experience.

 The agency I chose, Young Pioneer Tours, offered a 2-day visit of North Korea’s capital (Pyongyang) for €395 (update April 2018, this is now €445), including train ride to and from Dandong (a border town in China) but excluding the visa costs and Mass Games ticket (around €80 for good enough seats; more about this later on in this article).
 This was the cheapest option I could find and I was lucky enough that the date I booked was also a North Korean National Holiday: the 65th anniversary of the Democratic People’s Republic of Korea.
 Another reason I booked with these guys is that they boasted to have “group tours for people who hate group tours” and well, I do.

 After sending them an email I got a quick response and we sorted out the details pretty quickly.
 There were a couple of pointers:

 - You weren’t allowed in the country if you have a job in a media or press related company.